top of page

 Movement and breath are deeply connected, creating a movement meditation, where each step induces the next one, as the permanent movement between Yin and Yang.

-Yoga Alignement
+Yoga Foundations

 DSC09434.jpeg